Hassania Agadir: Honours

-Home staduim
+Home stadium

 The stadium is home to Hassania Agadir, replacing their old venue Stade Al Inbiaâte.
-The stadium was inaugurated on October 11, 2013, with a friendly match between local side Hassania Agadir and Algerian club JS Kabylie.
+The stadium was inaugurated on 11 October 2013, with a friendly match between local side Hassania Agadir and Algerian club JS Kabylie.

 Supporters

 Hassania Agadir is encouraged by the two Ultras groups, the first is called "Imazighen" founded on 17 December 2006, and the second is the "Red Rebels" in July 2011.